-Then the Volunteer Assembly wants to hear from you!
+This is where the Volunteer Assembly comes into action and we want to hear from you!

 We have tools, skills and human power*